-Comrades, do not watch this unless you are prepared to endure australia healthcare online viagra recurring nightmares about glassy-eyed Appalachian beatboxers (aka “eefers“) chasing you through dark, claustrophobic pine forests for the rest of your life.
+Comrades, decease do not watch this unless you are prepared to endure recurring nightmares about glassy-eyed Appalachian beatboxers (aka “eefers“) chasing you through dark, store claustrophobic pine forests for the rest of your life.
 You have been warned.

 Heads up, though; I just received an alarming message from Sxip Shirey, conveying word from his friend Greg Squared who’s volunteering in some of the most devastated burroughs of New York.
 Sxip says, “Our city is NOT back to normal.
 People need help.
 Please help.
 READ.”
 Here is Greg’s from-the-trenches assessment of what’s going on right now: